-- Seismic risk to Sofia: The Bulgarian Academy of Sciences and National Institute for Geology, Geodesy and Geophysics undertook a pilot assessment of the seismic risk to one sector of Sofia city in ###.
-The results, while not publicly available, showed ######. - 2.
-Seismic Risk to Pre-Cast Panel Buildings: The Ministry of Regional Development, with support of the World Bank, has embarked on a comprehensive assessment of precast panel apartment buildings which currently house more than 20 percent of the Bulgarian population.
-Many of these buildings pre-date current seismic codes, have exceeded their anticipated 50-year lifespan, and in many cases have been poorly maintained.
-This assessment which builds on expertise and knowledge from the

-Bulgarian Academy of Sciences, available at the end of 2018, will clearly articulate the risk, and if needed - propose measures to improve the seismic safety of these buildings.

-- 3. The EU Joint Research Center and the Agency for Sustainable Development and Eurointegration have embarked on a seismic risk assessment of two cities Ruse and ### to determine the potential damage and losses from earthquake events. - 4.
-The Ministry of Regional Development and Public Works tasked the Bulgarian Academy of Sciences and the National Institute for Geology, Geodesy and Geophysics to develop a methodology for seismic risk assessment which was completed in 2017.
-The next step is the development of a comprehensive seismic risk analysis, undertaken at building and asset level, which is anticipated to provide very high-level analysis of the extent of seismic risk which will be finalized in 2025.
+- 1. Seismic risk to Sofia.
+The BAS and the National Institute for Geology, Geodesy and Geophysics (NIGGG) undertook a pilot assessment of the seismic risk to one sector of Sofia city.
+The results are not publicly available. - 2.
+Seismic Risk to Pre-Cast Panel Buildings.
+The MoRDPW, with the support of the World Bank, has embarked on a comprehensive assessment of pre-cast panel apartment buildings which currently house more than 20 percent of the Bulgarian population.
+Many of these buildings pre-date current seismic codes, have exceeded their anticipated 50-year life span, and in many cases have been poorly maintained.
+This assessment which builds on expertise and knowledge from the BAS, available at the end of 2018, will clearly articulate the risk and, if needed, propose measures to improve the seismic safety of these buildings. - 3.
+The EU Joint Research Center and the Agency for Sustainable Development and Eurointegration have embarked on a seismic risk assessment of two cities, including Ruse, to determine the potential damage and losses from earthquake events. - 4.
+The Ministry of Regional Development tasked the National Institute for Geology, Geodesy and Geophysics of the Bulgarian Academy of Sciences to develop a Methodology for Seismic Risk Analysis, Assessment and Mapping in the Republic of Bulgaria.
+The task was completed in 2017 and the Methodology was approved in May 2018.
+This is the basis for embarking on mapping the seismic risk which will be finalized by 2025.
 However, there is an urgent need to understand the full scale of seismic risk in Bulgaria and the localities and sectors most at risk, so this timeline should likely be accelerated, noting that other countries typically undertake similar assessments in two to three years.

-Given the changing climate and vegetation in Bulgaria, it may also be appropriate and timely to develop wildfire susceptibility maps that consider slope, vegetation, soil, precipitation and temperature - as well as past wildfires.
+Given the changing climate and vegetation in Bulgaria, it may also be appropriate and timely to develop wildfire susceptibility maps that consider slope, vegetation, soil, precipitation, and temperature - as well as past wildfires.
 This may assist with preventive actions as well as planning for any additional fire response capabilities.
-There may also be needs to develop higher resolution information on water scarcity and the impact on hydropower, agriculture, urban water requirements and so on.
+There may also be needs to develop higher resolution information on water scarcity and the impact on hydropower, agriculture, urban water requirements, and so on.
 Moreover, given the high number of smaller earthen dams in Bulgaria, there may be a need for systematic assessment of these dams to determine their resilience to floods (and potential for overtopping) and to earthquakes, as dam breaks may pose significant risk to downstream residents in the flood path.

 Beyond the production of new analytics and maps on natural hazards and disasters and climate risks, there is also an urgent need to ensure that this information is available to stakeholders who need it for decision making.
 For example, private citizens may consider flood and seismic risks in the purchase of property and businesses as this may also have an impact on their ability to get insurance in the longer term.
-Sectorial agencies at national level could use this information to develop prioritized risk reduction strategies and investments.
-At municipality and district level, this information can inform prioritization of measures and investments in risk reduction and adaptation, as well as ensuring that urban, development and spatial plans consider disaster and climate risks.
-A centralized information system would also ensure exposure data - as mentioned below - would be collected once for multiple purposes.
-Finally, streamlined access to this type of data would enable the rapid assessment of disaster damages, affected populations and likely reconstruction costs when disasters strike - thus providing the Council of Ministers more robust information when decisions are being taken on the scale of government response to disaster.
+Sectorial agencies at the national level could use this information to develop prioritized risk reduction strategies and investments.
+At the municipality and district level, this information can inform prioritization of measures and investments in risk reduction and adaptation, as well as ensuring that urban, development and spatial plans consider disaster and climate risks.
+A centralized information system would also ensure exposure data - as mentioned in the following paragraph - would be collected once for multiple purposes.
+Finally, streamlined access to this type of data would enable the rapid assessment of disaster damages, affected populations, and likely reconstruction costs when disasters strike - thus providing the CoM more robust information when decisions are being taken on the scale of government response to disaster.